Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 with $ a=e=f=h=i=0 $. \end{enumerate} \end{corollary}

-Lastly, we investgate cases where exactly one of the three variables is zero. \begin{theorem} Let $ P=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence such that $ w,y,z \ne 0 $ and $ x=0 $.
-A function $ F $ is an extended Tutte invariant with respect to $ P $ for every alternating dimap $ D $ if and only if
+Lastly, we investigate cases where exactly one of the three variables is zero. \begin{theorem} Let $ S=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence such that $ w,y,z \ne 0 $ and $ x=0 $.
+A function $ P $ is an extended Tutte invariant with respect to $ S $ for every alternating dimap $ D $ of genus zero if and only if

 with $ d=f=g=h=j=0 $ and $ yz=aw+by+cz $. \end{theorem}